 An example at work

-Let’s fast forward to a situation, where a problem that is brewing between two colleagues.
+Let’s fast forward to a situation where a problem is brewing between two colleagues.
 You see this and step in immediately, following your Righting-Reflex to sort it out.
 The conflict is not life threatening or a real risk to the organisation.
 Never-the-less, you nip the situation in the bud.
 There is little time for understanding or exploration, but your intervention stops the escalation.
 But, has the tension or conflict really been sorted?
 What will those colleagues learn from your intervention?
 What might the potential repercussions be?